Skip to main content

 Learn about recent research in natural intelligence and current topics in AI at MIT.

-On Monday, November 4, you are invited to MIT to join neuroscientists, cognitive scientists, computer scientists, and software engineers who are creating the science of intelligence.
+On Monday, November 4, 2024, the Quest hosted a day of research and demonstration from the neuroscientists, cognitive scientists, computer scientists, and software engineers who are creating the science of intelligence.

 MIT's Quest for Intelligence couples scientific enquiry and rigorous engineering to address real-world challenges that are beyond machine capabilities but within the ability of natural intelligence.